mathworks/Modeling_a_Hybrid_Microgrid/README.md

 ## Getting Started

-Instructions on using the content are contained within Modeling_a_Hybrid_Microgrid.mlx.
+Instructions on using the content are contained within Modeling_a_Hybrid_Microgrid.mlx and Microgrid_Energy_Management.mlx.

 ## The Hybrid Microgrid
 The system we are working towards is a hybrid AC/DC microgrid containing traditional rotating machinery, a battery, two fuel cells and a PV array.
 There is a simple management system that controls the transfer of power between the DC and AC sides.